12 Hours With

-12 Hours With is an American documentary series that was released from October 8 to 18, 2021 on Facebook Watch for National Hispanic Heritage Month.
+12 Hours With is an American documentary web series that was released from October 8 to 18, 2021 on Facebook Watch for National Hispanic Heritage Month.
 The four-episode miniseries follows Latin American singers and pop icons Maluma, Anitta, Prince Royce, and Mariah Angeliq as they return to their touring schedules in the wake of the COVID-19 pandemic.

 Premise

 Four Latin American music artists (Maluma, born in Colombia; Anitta, born in Brazil; Mariah Angelique, born in Miami to Cuban and Puerto Rican parents; and Prince Royce, born in New York City to Dominican parents) reflect upon how their heritage and roots helped build a foundation for their music careers.